-- 4.4.4.1 Conformity with requirements for protection against electric shock is checked after the application of single faults as follows: - a) by making the measurements of 6.3.2 to check that no ACCESSIBLE conductive parts have become HAZARDOUS LIVE: - b) by performing a voltage test on DOUBLE INSULATION or REINFORCED INSULATION to check that there is still one level of protection by insulation.
-The voltage test is made as specified in 6.8 (without conformity preconditioning) with the test voltage for BASIC INSULATION. - c) by measuring the temperature of transformer windings if the protection against electrical HAZARDS is achieved by DOUBLE INSULATION or REINFORCED INSULATION within the transformer.
-The temperatures of table 16 shall not be exceeded. - 4.4.4.2 Conformity with requirements for temperature protection is checked by determining the temperature of the outer surface of the ENCLOSURE and of parts which can easily be touched.
+4.4.4.1 Conformity with requirements for protection against electric shock is checked after the application of single faults as follows:

+a) - by making the measurements of 6.3.2 to check that no ACCESSIBLE conductive parts have become HAZARDOUS LIVE;

+b) by performing a voltage test on DOUBLE INSULATION OR REINFORCED INSULATION to check that there is still one level of protection by insulation.
+The voltage test is made as specified in 6.8 (without conformity preconditioning) with the test voltage for BASIC INSULATION.

+c) by measuring the temperature of transformer windings if the protection against electrical HAZARDS is achieved by DOUBLE INSULATION OF REINFORCED INSULATION within the transformer.
+The temperatures of table 16 shall not be exceeded.

+4.4.4.1DV D2 Modification of item (b) in Clause 4.4.4.1:

+Replace the word "conformity" with "humidity" in the second sentence.

+4.4.4.2 Conformity with requirements for temperature protection is checked by determining the temperature of the outer surface of the ENCLOSURE and of parts which can easily be touched.

-Except for heated surfaces of heating equipment, the temperature of these parts shall not exceed 105 °C at an ambient temperature of 40 °C or the maximum RATED ambient temperature if higher.
+Except for heated surfaces of heating equipment, the temperature of these parts shall not exceed 105 °C in an ambient temperature of 40 °C or the maximum RATED ambient temperature if higher.